ibm-cloud-docs/cloud-infrastructure/sysdig-monitoring-agents-and-plans.md

 # {{site.data.keyword.mon_full_notm}} agents and plans
 {: #sysdig-agents-and-plans}

-Before you provision an {{site.data.keyword.mon_full_notm}} instance, you need to understand your Sysdig monitoring options.
+Before you provision an {{site.data.keyword.mon_full_notm}} instance, you need to understand your {{site.data.keyword.mon_full_notm}} options.
 {: shortdesc}

 {{site.data.keyword.cloud_notm}} monitoring offers different monitoring plans.
 Each plan offers different solutions at different prices.

 1. **Basic monitoring** is used to initiate service and slow pings to make sure that a device is online and responsive. <!--If an echo isn't received in the allotted time (1 second for service pings, 5 seconds for slow pings), an alert is sent to the email address on the account.
 A status of `Up` in the status field indicates that an echo was received, while `Down` indicates that the echo wasn't received.-->

-2. **Sysdig full agent graduated tier** offers the full {{site.data.keyword.mon_full_notm}} experience without limiting what metrics are available and runs your agents in a non resource-restrictive environment.
+2. **{{site.data.keyword.mon_full_notm}} full agent graduated tier** offers the full {{site.data.keyword.mon_full_notm}} experience without limiting what metrics are available and runs your agents in a non resource-restrictive environment.

-3. **Sysdig full agent 'no driver mode'** offers a limited set of metrics and runs your agents in a non resource-restrictive environment.
+3. **{{site.data.keyword.mon_full_notm}} full agent 'no driver mode'** offers a limited set of metrics and runs your agents in a non resource-restrictive environment.

-4. **Sysdig Light agent graduated tier** <!--(free trial?)--> offers the full {{site.data.keyword.mon_full_notm}} experience and runs your agents in a resource-restrictive environment.
+4. **{{site.data.keyword.mon_full_notm}} Light agent graduated tier** <!--(free trial?)--> offers the full {{site.data.keyword.mon_full_notm}} experience and runs your agents in a resource-restrictive environment.

-5. **Sysdig Light agent 'no driver mode'** <!--(free trial?)--> offers a limited set of metrics and runs your agents in a resource-restrictive environment.
+5. **{{site.data.keyword.mon_full_notm}} Light agent 'no driver mode'** <!--(free trial?)--> offers a limited set of metrics and runs your agents in a resource-restrictive environment.

-Sysdig 'no driver mode' is offered at $9.99 per month.
+{{site.data.keyword.mon_full_notm}} 'no driver mode' is offered at a lower cost per month.
 This price adjustment comes into effect after you enable the 'no driver mode'.
-For more information about enabling 'no driver mode', see [Enabling IBM Cloud Monitoring with Sysdig 'no driver mode'](/docs/cloud-infrastructure?topic=cloud-infrastructure-enabling-sysdig-light-no-driver).
+For more information about enabling 'no driver mode', see [Enabling IBM Cloud Monitoring 'no driver mode'](/docs/cloud-infrastructure?topic=cloud-infrastructure-enabling-sysdig-light-no-driver).
 {: note}

 Graduated tiers offer a tiered pricing structure that is based on your time-series usage and billed either hourly or monthly.
-For information about the graduated tier plan prices, see [{{site.data.keyword.mon_full_notm}} pricing](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-pricing_plans#pricing_plans).
+For information about the graduated tier plan prices, see [{{site.data.keyword.mon_full_notm}} pricing](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-pricing_plans#pricing_plans)
 {: note}